Loading the galaxy…

 What it feels like

 Elegant, structured, social.
-Studio-run socials are the norm: a free group lesson up front, then a 2-hour rotation through 8 to 10 different rhythms.
+Studio-run socials are the norm: a group lesson up front (usually bundled into the cover), then a 2-hour rotation through 8 to 10 different rhythms.
 Couples and solos both fit in.

 Music & tempo